Sarah was matriarch of the tribes of Israel, their founding mother.

 God comes to Abraham and tells him that Sarah, despite her advanced age, will have a son.

 Abraham is perplexed, to say the least, since both of them are so old.
 But nothing is impossible to God.

 Later, God appears to Abraham again, but this time in disguise.

 Abraham is sitting in the open front section of the tent.
 Sarah is in the back part, a private section for women and children separated from the front section by a heavy woven curtain.

-who approaches, but in Hebrew the meaning is clearer:
+is unclear about who it is that approaches, but in Hebrew the meaning is

 Abraham greets the men with the ritual hospitality of the East.
 He runs forward, bows, offers and gives food and drink.

 Meanwhile Sarah stays hidden behind the heavy curtain, as is proper (and safe) for a woman in the presence of strange men.